 Finally, it was people with and without a history of criminal behavior.
 According to this report, successful completion of a milieu therapy program came with several positive outcomes.
 These people reported less alcohol, cocaine, and heroin use.
 They had less unemployment, improved markers for depression (less suicidal thoughts).
 Furthermore, there was less indulgence in criminal behavior.

 The Scientific World Journal summarizes the findings of 16 studies on the effectiveness of milieu therapy.
 It was the basis of a review article.
 About two out of three studies have concluded that milieu therapy leads to significantly better recovery outcomes.
 This was at their first follow-up instance.
 The parameters for evaluation were substance use, criminal behavior, and mental well-being.
 Moreover, it also included their employment and workplace performance, and quality of interpersonal relationships.

-One of the major areas of research in this regard has been on prison inmates.
-The effectiveness of milieu therapy has made it the primary treatment modality for substance abuse in prisons.
 This is according to the findings of a study published in the Journal of Psychoactive Drugs.
 In fact, it happened across the US.
 Most prisons have intensive and well-developed residential programs.
 They also have 12-Step substance abuse treatment programs in place.
 Milieu therapy complements both these treatment modules.